Was this helpful?

 Server Connection Woes?
 Resolving Samsung TV Issues

-How to fix the server error on Samsung?
+How to resolve the server connection error on Samsung?

 Here are ways to fix the server error on Samsung TV: